 An exciting new development for the School, the Sarah Swift Building, is a £19m investment into a dedicated facility for the Schools of Health and Social Care and Psychology.
 The building houses high-quality teaching, research, social and learning spaces for both Schools.

-The University has spent £200 million on its award-winning campus, with further expenditure of £130 million planned over the next ten years.
+The University has invested more than £300 million in its buildings and facilities.
+Further plans to invest in additional facilities, along with the refurbishment of existing buildings across our campus, are underway.
 Based on the picturesque Brayford Pool marina, everything you need is either on campus or a short walk away